sciabarra/AgileSites/doc/tutorial/Picker.md

 The Picker is the template engine of AgileSites.

-It is a bit different by other template engines and it differs from traditional JSPs because it works using the pure original HTML mockup, and leaves them in the original form, so web designer can update them easily.
+It is a bit different by other template engines and it differs from traditional JSPs because it works using the pure original HTML mockup, leaving it in the original form, so web designer can update them easily.

-HTML is then used selecting snippets of HTML inside to build pagelet (see Sites documentation for an introduction to pagelets) then modified by java code.
+HTML is then used selecting snippets inside to build pagelet (see Sites documentation for an introduction to pagelets) then modified by java code.
 The HTML mockup is the view of our application, the java code is the controller and the content model is managed in Sites.

 Since most of the work in the CMS implementation requires you extract some content from the CMS and place in specific places in the template it results in simple code with a logic much cleaner since the developer is not required to follow a sequential order when placing the content inside the HTML.

 The Picker works a in a way similar to the jQuery javascript library (indeed it uses the same css-based selector syntax of jQuery) but the logic is written in java instead of javascript, and it is executed server side, not client side.